Role Model (singer)

-Tucker Harrington Pillsbury (born 1997), known professionally as Role Model (stylized in all caps), is an American singer-songwriter and former rapper.
-After self-releasing his debut extended play Arizona in the Summer in 2017, he earned a following online and was signed to Interscope Records in 2018.
-He later released two EPs–Oh, How Perfect (2019) and Our Little Angel (2020)–through Interscope and Polydor Records.
-His debut studio album, Rx, was released in 2022.
-His second album, Kansas Anymore, was released in 2024.
+Tucker Harrington Pillsbury (born May 15, 1997), better known by his stage name Role Model (stylized in all caps), is an American singer-songwriter.
+After self-releasing his debut EP, Arizona in the Summer, in 2017, he earned a following online and was signed to Interscope Records in 2018.
+He later released two EPs—Oh, How Perfect (2019) and Our Little Angel (2020)—through Interscope and Polydor.
+His first full-length album, Rx, came out in 2022.
+His second album, Kansas Anymore, was published in 2024, with a third, Chuck Timely & the Hourglass, being released in 2026.

 Early life

 Tucker Pillsbury was born in Cape Elizabeth, Maine.
-His father, Rusty, is a real estate appraiser, and his mother, Susan Pillsbury, is a special education teacher in Cape Elizabeth.
-As a child, he was heavily inspired by Elvis Presley, and would perform to his family while dressed as him.
-Throughout high school, he took an interest in film, and in 2014, he moved to Pittsburgh to major in film at Point Park University.
-During his freshman year, he broke his wrist due to a skiing accident at Sugarloaf Mountain, and later broke his wrist again due to a skateboarding accident.
-While he was stuck in his dorm, two of his friends left music equipment in his dorm, prompting him to record several rap mixtapes while learning how to use Logic Pro.
-He soon dropped out of college after his grades started to fall.
+His father, Rusty, is a real estate appraiser, and his mother, Susan Pillsbury, is a retired special education teacher in Cape Elizabeth.
+As a child, he was heavily inspired by Elvis Presley, and would perform for his family while dressed as Elvis.

+Throughout high school, Pillsbury took an interest in film, and in 2014, he moved to Pittsburgh to major in film studies at Point Park University.
+During his freshman year, he broke his wrist in a skiing accident at Sugarloaf Mountain, and later broke his wrist again due to a skateboarding accident.
+While he was stuck in his dorm, two of his friends left music equipment there, prompting him to record several rap mixtapes while learning how to use Logic Pro.
+He soon dropped out of college, after his grades started to fall.